IamUnranked/Brain-Games/README.md

 # Brain Games. #

-It's five mini-games for upgrade you brain.
+It's five mini mathematical games for upgrade your brain.

  ## Download. ##
-1. Установите глобально Node.js последней версии в систему.
-Download global Node.js version 13.2.0 and latest in your system.
+1. Download global Node.js version 13.2.0 and further in your system.

-2. Склонируйте созданный репозиторий проекта локально.
-Clone the created project repository locally.
+2. Clone the created project repository locally.

-3. Выполните установку с помощью команд make install и npm link.
-Perform the installation using the commands **make install** and **npm link**
+3. Install using the commands **make install** and **npm link**

-4. Запусти выбранную игру с помощью команд:
-Launch the selected game using the commands:
+4. Launch the selected game using the commands:
 **brain-even**

 **brain-calc**

 **brain-gcd**

 **brain-progression**

 **brain-prime**